DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcstatusbar-class.md

 ### <a name="remarks"></a>Comentários

 ##  <a name="setpanetextcolor"></a>  CMFCStatusBar::SetPaneTextColor
- Define a cor do texto do painel de dados especificado.
+ Define a cor do texto do painel especificado.

 ```
 void SetPaneTextColor(